Correlation Between Merck and IShares Latin

 Strong

 Over the last 90 days Merck Company has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest abnormal performance, the Stock's basic indicators remain persistent and the latest mess on Wall Street may also be a sign of long-standing gains for the company institutional investors.
+Despite latest uncertain performance, the Stock's basic indicators remain persistent and the latest mess on Wall Street may also be a sign of long-standing gains for the company institutional investors.

 iShares Latin America